 2. Customize a Page on Your Website

 This page doesn’t have to be wildly fancy.
-But it can include are some observations on the business (what ideas are you already bringing to the table?), as well as samples that are most relevant to the business and the opportunities you see.
-Or maybe you have samples from other business sin the same industry.
-Or samples in a similar voice.
-Your project write-ups should speak to why these are relevant to the particular business.
+But it can include some observations on the business (what ideas are you already bringing to the table?) as well as samples that are most relevant to the business and the opportunities you see.
+Share with prospects your thoughtful, insightful ideas about how they can improve their copy and increase their bottom lines.